Master your career with a legal education.

 How much work should I expect?

-There is a significant amount of work in the program because of the intensive and accelerated nature of the program.
 Students should plan on 10-12 hours per week for coursework.
 However, because most of the work is self-paced, you choose when and where you do your work.

 Do I have to be online at a specific time to complete the coursework?